Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 1 - HTML Introduction/README.md

 <pre>
 &lt!DOCTYPE html&gt
 </pre>
-<p>&lt!DOCTYPE html&gt tells the browser this document is an HTML document.</p>
+`<!DOCTYPE html>` tells the browser this document is an HTML document.

 <pre>
 &lthtml&gt